chmouel/emacs-swivb/README.md

 # swivb - Switch to buffer like ivy

-This package extract the `ivy-virtual-buffer` feature to its own, and add an optional function mode, where you can switch to a buffer or launch a function.
+This package extract the `ivy-virtual-buffer` feature to its own so you don't depend on the whole ivy for completion and add an optional function mode, where you can  advanced switching coniguration to switch to a buffer or launch a function.

 Simply launch the interactive function swivb and it will show you the current buffer, the recent list files from `recentf` and the `bookmarks`.